shutingrz/bind9/doc/arm/reference.rst

    be edited by hand.
 The default is ``relative``.

 ``max-recursion-depth``
-   Sets the maximum number of levels of recursion that are permitted at any one time while servicing a recursive query.
-Resolving a name may require looking up a name server address, which in turn requires resolving another name, etc; if the number of indirections exceeds this value, the recursive query is terminated and returns SERVFAIL.
+   This sets the maximum number of levels of recursion that are permitted at any one time while servicing a recursive query.
+Resolving a name may require looking up a name server address, which in turn requires resolving another name, etc.; if the number of recursion exceeds this value, the recursive query is terminated and returns SERVFAIL.
    The default is 7.

 ``max-recursion-queries``
-   Sets the maximum number of iterative queries that may be sent while servicing a recursive query.
+   This sets the maximum number of iterative queries that may be sent while servicing a recursive query.
 If more queries are sent, the recursive query is terminated and returns SERVFAIL.
-Queries to look up top level domains such as "com" and "net" and the DNS root zone are exempt from this limitation.
+Queries to look up top-level domains such as "com" and "net", and the DNS root zone, are exempt from this limitation.
 The default is 75.

 ``notify-delay``
-   The delay, in seconds, between sending sets of notify messages for a zone.
-The default is five (5) seconds.
+   This sets the delay, in seconds, between sending sets of notify messages for a zone.
+The default is 5 seconds.

    The overall rate that NOTIFY messages are sent for all zones is controlled by ``serial-query-rate``.

 ``max-rsa-exponent-size``
-   The maximum RSA exponent size, in bits, that will be accepted when validating.
+   This sets the maximum RSA exponent size, in bits, that is accepted when validating.
 Valid values are 35 to 4096 bits.
-The default zero (0) is also accepted and is equivalent to 4096.
+The default, zero, is also accepted and is equivalent to 4096.

 ``prefetch``